 Particularly, it is the claim that rape is in any way remotely related to erotic excitement that I found outrageous.
 That is simply wrong, and is an extremely narrow and perpetrator centered way of thinking.
 Check out the link that is linked in my comment if you want to learn more on myths about rape.

-For the do not care point—my personal belief is that if one believes that those should not be taking up resources to be worked on, even not oneself but also other people, I do not see too much of a difference on with not care from consequentialist point of view/simply practically, or the degree of caring is small/not big enough to agree on allocation of resources/attention, while in my initial message, I have already linked multiple cases recently that has happened.
+For the do not care point—my personal belief is that if one believes that suffering risks should not be taking up resources to be worked on, even not oneself but also other people, I do not see too much of a difference on with not care from consequentialist point of view/simply practically, or the degree of caring is small/not big enough to agree on allocation of resources/attention, while in my initial message, I have already linked multiple cases recently that has happened.
 (The person mentioned that working on these are “dangerous distractions”, not for himself, “ourselves”, seems to say society as a whole.)
 Again, you do not need to emphasis the importance of AI risks by downplaying other social issues.
 That is not rational.

 Relatedly on my first reply to the person’s DM: